Chunnyluny-RimWorld-Modding/troubleshootingguide/README.md

 Go here for the [Troubleshooting guide](https://docs.google.com/document/d/1Hw0vxHBisM4mCju-XqGhaDf0O8Eu8ZGbjd7qLjTtrso/edit?usp=sharing)

-Many thanks to everyone that contributed and helped me with this troubleshooting guide, I made sure it is on my GitHub page as well if I don’t want to maintain this document.
+Many thanks to everyone that contributed and helped me with this troubleshooting guide, this document is found here with the license to make sure, people know if they may continue my work, if I may discontinue in the future.
+This includes giving me Credit for all the work, thank you for understanding.

 I hope you learned a lot and stay up to date, you are allowed to share this document with others.
-Also feedback is truly welcome on my GitHub page as an issue or in the discussion page.
+Any feedback is truly welcome by submitting an issue or opening a thread in the discussionpage.

+---

+# Acknowledgement
+Portions of the materials used to create guide are trademarks and/or copyrighted works of Ludeon Studios Inc. All rights reserved by Ludeon.
+This content/mod is not official and is not endorsed by Ludeon.

 This document is licensed under MIT License 2023.